boldandbrad/dotfiles/util/README.md

 > While utilities exist for several systems, only macOS is fully supported at
 > this time.
 Utilities for other systems are considered incomplete or unstable,
 > and their eventual support is not guaranteed.

-Each system type has a subdirectory containing scripts that do the following, among other things:

-- Check for and install system updates
-- Install or update packages and apps
-- Set system level settings and customization